 The Future of Mechanical Watches

 More than a few watch aficionados and tech geeks have speculated about whether or not the smartwatch represents the beginning of the end for the mechanical watch.
-It is hard to imagine spending hundreds (or even thousands) of dollars on a mechanical watch when the top of the line smartwatches with dozens of more features cost $300 to $500 a pop.
+It is hard to imagine spending hundreds (or even thousands) of dollars on a mechanical watch when good smartwatches cost $200 to $500 a pop.
 And yet, we keep hearing, the mechanical watch isn’t going anywhere.

 The explanation for the mechanical watch’s longevity in the face of apparent obsolescence is the same reason that helped it survive the Quartz Revolution and the rise of mobile phones: People like the way they look.
 While smartwatches lean into the slick aesthetics of iPhones and other such tech, many watchmakers have embraced the past.